Ovid/moosex-extended/README.md

 That prevents further changes to the class and provides some optimizations to make the code run much faster.
 However, it's somewhat annoying to type.
-We do this for you, via `B::Hooks::AtRuntime`.
+We do this for you, via [B::Hooks::AtRuntime](https://metacpan.org/pod/B%3A%3AHooks%3A%3AAtRuntime).
 You no longer need to do this yourself.

 ## Making Your Instance Immutable